cogment/cogment-doc/docs/cogment/cogment-api-reference/parameters.md

 ## Parameters and pre-trial hooks

+If no parameters were given to the trial start call, the default parameters and pre-trial hooks are used.
+And if no pre-trial hooks are defined, the default parameters will be used directly to start the trial.

-Pre-trial hooks are gRPC services that will be called to set up the parameters for a new trial.
+Pre-trial hooks are gRPC services that may be called to set up the parameters for a new trial.
 Multiple hooks can be defined and they will all be called in order, in a pipeline fashion (i.e. the output of one becomes the input of the next).
-The first hook service to be called will receive the default parameters, in addition with the config given to the `start_trial` function call.
-The output of the last hook is used to start the new trial.
+The first hook service to be called will receive the default parameters (augmented by the trial config that may be given to the trial start call).
+The output of the last hook is used as final parameters to start the new trial.
 The response of the last hook will be waited on before the trial starts.

 The hooks will be called to update or generate all the parameter data (presented here) in addition to the configurations for the environment and the actors (if needed).